HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Alan’s play, LAST CALL, was performed at the Rum Runner in AJS I.

-Bruce Wolff was more surprised than anyone to be among this group of actors in the first Asphalt Jungle Shorts.
+BRUCE WOLFF was more surprised than anyone to be among this group of actors in the first Asphalt Jungle Shorts.
 Since then, he’s participated as an actor in She Speaks, Asphalt Jungle II and now he is back again, and feeling quite at home on the stage, wherever the stage might be.
-He still holds a secret dreams of a return to the glory years of writing, producing and acting in high school productions.
+He seems to be living his secret dream of returning to the glory years of writing, producing and acting in high school productions.

-His day job (which he won't be quitting anytime soon) at Wilfred Laurier in the Biology Department gives him plenty of opportunity to practice his oratory skills.
+His day job (which he won't be quitting anytime soon) at The University of Waterloo in the Biology Department gives him plenty of opportunity to practice his oratory skills.
 It is most likely that work, time with his kids and friends, and traveling will provide sufficient incentive to keep the stage an enjoyable avocation.

 THE DIRECTORS